m-wells/JupyterParameters.jl/README.md

     ]
 }
 ```
-It is also helpful to have a comment inside of the cell like so
+It is also helpful (for the user) to have a comment inside of the cell like so
 ```julia
 # this is the parameters cell
 foo = 10